 Traffic Impacts and Road Advisories

-12/11/25 (9am) -- The state of Washington is experiencing unprecedented storm activity bringing rain and wind which is causing hazardous driving conditions, power outages, log jams against bridges, and road closures across the Cascade Loop.
+In mid-December the state of Washington experienced unprecedented flooding activity that brought rain and wind causing hazardous driving conditions, power outages, log jams against bridges, and road closures across the Cascade Loop.

 Please watch the WSDOT Traffic Map for changes and updates - https://wsdot.com/Travel/Real-time/Map/